-Installing a Itronics dash cam for your vehicle can be a very wise investment.
-It is simple to do and with the correct dash camera you can be sure you have the video you need when required.
+Installing an Itronics dash cam for your vehicle can be a very wise investment.
+It is simple to do and with the correct dash camera, you can be sure you have the video you need when required.
 We show you How to install a dash camera simple.

 How to Install A Dash Cam in your Car or Truck (ITRONICS ITB-100HD)

 There are only a handful of quality dash cams on the market that will stand up to the harsh conditions on the Australian sun.

 Some cheaper cameras on the market will take a good picture but are prone to failure due to a variety of issues.
 One of the biggest problems of dash cams is overheating.
 This is due to the camera usually positioned up high on your windscreen in full view of the sun which will heat up the unit over time.
 An overheating video camera will either slow down the video process so dropped frames or shut down altogether.

 For my install, I chose the Itronics 100HD due to if fantastic reviews, performance, and reliability.
 The cheaper ITB-200L version is installed on my second car.
 Which has a longer recording time on the same sized SD card.

 There is a newer model out now called the ITRONICS iPass Black ITB-100SPW.
 The simple version is it adds WIFI module so you car remote download and view Dash cam footage to your phone or tablet.
 A handy feature to have.
 But becoming harder to find due to its popularity.

 The itronics is a continuous recording camera which will overwrite the oldest footage when full.
 A 16 GB sd card will get you around 7 hours of footage whereas a 32GB card will be double that at around 14 hours before it over rights the oldest video footage.
 Below are the day and night performance of the Itronics ITB-

 Installing the Itronics ITB-100HD Dash Cam: